codetheweb/Pigeon/README.md

 ## Q&A
 #### Why PHP?
 The only other major option, in my mind, is NodeJS.
-And while that's hip and cool, in my expereince it
+And while that's hip and cool, I've found it
-- Is time consuming and hard to install on embeded ARM platforms
+- Time consuming and hard to install on embeded ARM platforms
 - Uses more resorces than Apache + PHP

 Plus, PHP makes it ridiculusly easy to execute system commands.